Kolach (bread): Hungary

 The Hungarian kalács (pronounced [ˈkɒlaːtʃ]) is a sweet bread very similar to brioche, usually baked in a braided form, and traditionally considered an Easter food.
 Until the end of the 19th century, the preparation of kalács was similar to that of everyday bread; the difference was in the shape, and in the better/quality flour used for the kalács.
 Nowadays kalács is prepared from dough enriched with milk and eggs.
 It is baked in an oven or brick oven, sometimes directly on the stones of the brick oven, or on a baking sheet.

 Kalács is part of the traditional Easter menu in Hungary, often consecrated together with ham in Catholic churches.
+Kalácskoszorú is the circular form of the kalács is most commonly made for Easter.
+Another version is also the kalács-kifli.
+Kalács is also common inside a komatál, a traditional gift plate, given to someone as a gesture of friendship.
 In the Szeged region at All Saints unfilled kalács was baked called All Saints' Kalács (mindenszentek kalácsa, kolduskalács = Beggar's Kalács), which was given to beggars at the gate of the graveyard.
 Also kalács was given to beggars praying at the graveyard's gate in Csallóköz to prevent the dead from returning.
 Giving kalács to beggars is the Christian form of the pagan tradition of treating the dead.

 Poland

-According to Sophie Hodorowicz Knab, the first known documented record of a special bread called kołacz or korowaj being served at Polish weddings (though today it can also be made for Dożynki, Christmas or Easter) dates back to the start of the 13th century, when it was already a well-known tradition on Polish lands.
-Ethnographic studies from the years 1970-1982 and 2003 showed that the custom of making kołacze (Polish plural of kołacz) survived, particularly in rural areas, throughout many regions of Poland; however, the specifics – such as whether the pastry was prepared at the house of the bride or that of the groom – varied across towns and villages.
+According to Sophie Hodorowicz Knab, the first known documented record of a special bread called kołacz or korowaj being served at Polish weddings (though today it can also be made for Dożynki, Christmas or Easter) dates back to the start of the 13th century, when it was already a well-known tradition on Polish lands; it was also mentioned by Zorian Dołęga-Chodakowski in his 1818 paper O Sławiańszczyźnie przed chrześcijaństwem and by Władysław Reymont in his Nobel Prize-winning novel Chłopi.

+Ethnographic studies from the years 1970–1982 and 2003 showed that the custom of making kołacze (Polish plural of kołacz) survived, particularly in rural areas, throughout many regions of Poland; however, the specifics – such as whether the pastry was prepared at the house of the bride or that of the groom – varied across towns and villages.
 Some kolache come with fillings, such as white cheese and poppyseed, raisins, millet kasha and dried plum; sometimes they are topped with powdered sugar or poppyseeds.
 Although not always so, kołacz is often decorated (especially when served on special occasions), whereas korowaj practically always refers to an even more lavish type of kolach with common motifs like a bird's nest in the middle surrounded by braids, ears of grain, birds, conifer cones, roses, floral patterns, etc.